ethereum/consensus-specs/tests/formats/kzg_7594/compute_cells_and_kzg_proofs.md

 ## Condition

-The `compute_cells_and_proofs` handler should compute the cells (chunks of an extended blob) and cell KZG proofs for `blob`, and the result should match the expected `output`.
+The `compute_cells_and_kzg_proofs` handler should compute the cells (chunks of an extended blob) and cell KZG proofs for `blob`, and the result should match the expected `output`.
 If the blob is invalid (e.g. incorrect length or one of the 32-byte blocks does not represent a BLS field element) it should error, i.e. the output should be `null`.